Annual Salary

 You'll need to:

-You could join The Bar Council, for professional development, training opportunities and to make industry contacts.
+You could join the Bar Council for professional development, training opportunities and to make industry contacts.

 Pathways to law course at Bristol University